 Activities for Silken Windhounds (and Their Owners)

-Silkens are currently participating in conformation showing (select venues), lure coursing and racing, agility, pet therapy, and performing as service dogs.
+Silkens are currently participating in conformation showing (select venues), lure coursing and racing, agility, pet therapy, etc. as well as more informal sports and activities.
 They excel at delighting their owners and creating their own niche in the sighthound world.

-The ISWS also hosts SilkenFest (their national specialty show) each year, and ISWS members and regional clubs are able to apply to host specialty shows in their area.
+The ISWS also hosts SilkenFest (our national specialty show) each year, and ISWS members and regional clubs host specialty shows in their area.

 Silken Windhounds were granted provisional status by LGRA in 2012, then in 2013 received full recognition.
 They may now compete without restriction in LGRA events.

 An ISWS oval racing program was developed in 2008.
-UKC registered Silken Windhounds are currently able to enter NOTRA oval track race meets as a provisional breed.
+When we attained UKC recognition in 2011 we were recognized as a breed eligible to participate in UKC NOTRA oval track race meets.

 Following the progress of the racing program, 2007 saw the development of a coursing program for Silkens based primarily on ASFA (American Sighthound Field Association) rules.

-Silkens may also compete in Agility through USDAA, NADAC, and UKC, and there are some organizations that allow them to compete in Obedience and Flyball.
+Silkens may also compete in Agility through USDAA, NADAC, UKC, and CPE (Canine Performance Events).
+There are some organizations that allow them to compete in Obedience and Flyball.
 There is also Nose Work, Barn Hunt (UKC) and Weight Pull (UKC) that Silkens can participate in.